Can I fly with an electric unicycle?

-There are two major players that determine if you can fly with your electric unicycle.
-It’s the TSA/ FAA with the rules governing what is allowed when flying and then it’s the rule of the individual airlines such as Delta, Southwest, United, Jet Blue.
-In short, the answer is
+Two major players determine if you can fly with your electric unicycle.
+It’s the Transportation Security Administration (TSA) and Federal Aviation Administration (FAA) with the rules governing what is allowed when flying and then it’s the rule of the individual airlines such as Delta, Southwest, United, and Jet Blue.

 Keep in mind that the airline and TSA still have the right to deny you from flying with your EUC.